kristapsdz/lowdown/diff.md

 implements an algorithm for computing the longest common subsequence[^Wu90].
 See [^McIlroy1976] for background information.

+### Tables

+Tables are currently in the "hacks" state in that they're considered as opaque bodies.
+Tables that have changed in any way are simply deleted and re-added: there's no attempt to discern actual differences.

+There are ways to reduce this opacity, such as being able to detect and account for added or removed rows.
+However, ultimately there is some opacity in that changed table headers do not have a representable form in the output.

 ## API

 The result of the algorithm is a new tree marked with insertions and